-If you run social media campaigns for your clients or your brand, you’ve probably heard those questions before.
-And sure, from basic Twitter Analytics and Facebook Insights you can tell your client you’ve received X number of clicks or generated Y impressions – but how does that impact the bottom line?
+If you run social media campaigns, you’ve probably wondered or been asked about the impact they’re having.
+And sure, from basic Twitter Analytics and Facebook Insights you can tell you’ve received X number of clicks or generated Y impressions – but how does that impact the bottom line?
 The c-suite wants to see action, whether it’s web traffic, lead generation or online conversions.
 Lucky for you, you can find all of those metrics and more within Google Analytics.

 Acquisition -> Social -> Overview

 The overall social report gives you a snapshot view of what social networks are driving activity on your website.
 You can think of a session as a visit to your website.
 In this example, you see Facebook is driving the most traffic.
 It’s also important to note that paid traffic is not separated out in this view, so if you’re running any social media ads you’ll see that traffic also included here.

 Specific social campaigns